Amy Winehouse by Phil Knott

 Unseen Amy Winehouse by Phil Knott

-To celebrate the life of jazz icon, Amy Winehouse and raise vital funds for the Amy Winehouse Foundation, Zebra One Gallery will hold Hope, an extraordinary exhibition of previously unseen photos and one-off artworks, created especially for the event.
+To celebrate the life of jazz icon, Amy Winehouse and raise vital funds for the Amy Winehouse Foundation, Zebra One Gallery held Hope, an extraordinary exhibition of previously unseen photos and one-off artworks, created especially for the event.

-On September 13 – the day before what would have been, Amy’s birthday – the gallery will unveil, for the first time, a collection of beautiful shots with the fresh-faced young star by acclaimed photographer, Phil Knott in the early Noughties, as she took her first steps into the limelight.
+On September 13 – the day before what would have been, Amy’s birthday – the gallery unveiled, for the first time, a collection of beautiful shots with the fresh-faced young star by acclaimed photographer, Phil Knott in the early Noughties, as she took her first steps into the limelight.

 Phil first worked with Amy in 2003

 It was on promotional shoots for her debut album Frank and continued to shoot her during the early years, where he was touched by how charmingly unaware she was of the massive talent and presence she had been gifted.

 The private view was at Soho’s exclusive member’s club Century – a beloved haunt of the Winehouse family – it also featured an auction of one-off artworks by artists including Mason Storm, Dan Pearce, James Rawson and The Mighty Joe Castro.